QuantumSavory/QuantumClifford.jl/docs/src/circuit-simulation-manual.md

 0
 ```

-Perturbative expansion with compactifying the same circuit used above with ['compactify_circuit'](@ref) and
+Perturbative expansion with compactifying the same circuit used above with `compactify_circuit` and
 `QuantumClifford._create_pauliframe` to create the [`PauliFrame`](@ref).

 ```jldoctest frame